wp-plugins/wp-social-invitations/readme.txt

 * Content locker - Share you content only to users that invited their friends by using a simple shortcode
 * MyCRED & Cubepoints integration
 * Bypass registration lock- To use the plugin on private sites that works with invitation only
-* Facebook delivers chat messages instead of posting into user wall
+* Facebook uses SEND DIALOG
 * Linkedin delivers private messages instead of posting into user status
 * Twitter delivers Private messages instead of posting a tweet
 * GMAIL & SMTP SUPPORT